ramakay/claude-organizer/README.md

 **After** `/enhance` (what Claude receives):

 ```
-I need help fixing broken tests in this project.

-Context:
+Enhanced Prompt: Fix the Broken Tests

+DETECTED TASK TYPE:
+Primary intent: Debugging
+Relevant contexts: testing, code-quality

+CONTEXT & MOTIVATION:
+Tests are failing and need immediate attention.
+Broken tests block deployments
+and reduce confidence in the codebase.
+Each test failure needs systematic
+investigation to find root causes, not just symptom fixes.

+CONTRARIAN ANALYSIS:
-- Identify which tests are failing and why
+- Are tests failing due to code bugs or test environment issues?
-- Review test output and error messages
-- Fix the underlying issues causing test failures
-- Verify all tests pass after fixes

-Requirements:
-- Run the full test suite first to see current state
-- Fix one test at a time, verifying each fix
-- Ensure no regression in other tests
-- Document any significant changes made
+- Could recent dependency updates have broken tests?
+- Are the tests themselves flawed rather than the code?
+- Should we fix or remove outdated tests?

-Project-Specific Rules (from CLAUDE.md):
+PROJECT RULES (from CLAUDE.md):
 - NEVER claim success if tests are failing
 - ALWAYS verify functionality before declaring completion
+- Document changes appropriately

+REQUIREMENTS:
+- Run full test suite to see current state
+- Analyze each failure for root cause
+- Fix underlying issues, not just symptoms
+- Verify no regression in other tests
 - Run lint and typecheck after changes

-Success Criteria:
+SUCCESS CRITERIA:
-- All tests pass
+- [ ] All tests pass without warnings
+- [ ] Root causes documented
-- No linting errors
+- [ ] No regression in existing tests
-- Code changes are minimal and focused
+- [ ] Lint and typecheck pass
 ```

-**💡 Pro Tip**: Use Shift+P (plan mode) with `/enhance` to review the context selection and prompt engineering before execution
+**💡 Pro Tip**: Use Shift+P (plan mode) with `/enhance` to review the enhanced prompt before execution

+#### How the /enhance Command Works

+1. **Reads CLAUDE.md** - Automatically finds and incorporates your project rules
+2. **Detects Task Type** - Analyzes keywords to understand what you're trying to do
+3. **Adds Contrarian Analysis** - Questions assumptions early to prevent wasted effort
+4. **Maps to MCP Tools** - Recommends appropriate tools like mcp**zen**\* for analysis
+5. **Generates Structured Prompt** - Creates comprehensive requirements with success criteria
+6. **Presents for Review** - Shows the enhanced prompt in plan mode for your approval

+The enhance command ensures Claude understands not just what you want, but also your project's specific requirements, potential pitfalls, and success criteria.

 ## How Claude Organize Helps